zowe/imperative/doc/ManualTestPrompting.md

 # Imperative CLI - Manual testing of prompting

 This document provides commands to provide manual testing of command prompting.
+At this point in time it's difficult to perform automated tests on prompting.
+One exists using the package `node-pty` in `__tests__/__integration__/cmd/__tests__/integration/cli/prompting/cli.prompting.integration.test.ts` but it encounters an error after successful prompting which we are able to ignore.
-At this point in time no NPM package has been found that will allow automated responses to prompts.  'suppose' was tested but received an error when the prompt occurred.
+ The `suppose` npm package was tested but received an error when the prompt occurred.

 NOTE: The default string to indicate prompt for the value is 'prompt*'.
 This is case-insensitive.